ocastilloreyes/petgem/docs/source/manual/troubleshooting.rst

 options (``-inv_max_iter`` → ``-im_max_iter``, and so on); the values and meanings are unchanged.

-The kernel fails loudly rather than ignoring the stale keys, because PETSc silently discards unknown options - a run would otherwise proceed with default inversion settings and no sign that its tuning had been dropped.

 ``-im_observed_mode fm_native`` aborts
 ***************************************
 In ``fm_native`` mode the observed data lives in an ``fm.csem`` responses file